zuozqi/Huang-group/content/authors/JWB/_index.md

 ---
 # Display name
-title: 黄永华
+title: 蒋文兵

+# Username (this should match the folder name)
+authors:
+- 蒋文兵

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Professor
+role: Ph.D. student

 # Organizations/Affiliations
 organizations: